Ayaad Assaad: Biography

+Anthrax attacks

-On October 2, 2001 (three days before the first fatality from anthrax in the 2001 domestic US terrorism attacks), FBI Agent Gregory Leylegian called and asked Assaad to come in for questioning, which he did the next day.
+On October 2, 2001 (three days before the first fatality from anthrax in the 2001 anthrax attacks), FBI Agent Gregory Leylegian called and asked Assaad to come in for questioning, which he did the next day.
 The FBI had received an anonymous letter, postmarked September 21, 2001, in which an alleged co-worker warned that Assaad might be planning a biological attack.
 The timing is noteworthy because anthrax-victim Robert Stevens was not admitted to a Florida hospital until October 2, and he was not diagnosed with anthrax until October 3.
 The first set of letters containing real anthrax were mailed on September 18.

 The 212-word letter sent to the FBI was unsigned and computer-typed.
 It stated, in part: "Dr. Assaad is a potential biological terrorist. [...]
 I have worked with Dr. Assaad and I heard him say that he has a vendetta against the U.S. government and that if anything happens to him, he told his sons to carry on."
 According to Assaad: "The letter-writer clearly knew my entire background, my training in both chemical and biological agents, my security clearance, what floor where I work now, that I have two sons, what train I take to work, and where I live."
 Don Foster concluded it was sent by a female officer at Ft.
 Detrick.

 The FBI cleared Assaad of these allegations, according to Chris Murray, an FBI spokesman (as reported in Salon): "We received an anonymous letter with certain allegations about Dr. Assaad.
 Our investigation has determined those allegations are unfounded.
 Our investigation is complete.
 Period."